Lanreath/Inventory-Management-System/Developer Guide.md

 The `InfoBar` component is used to display information to the user.
 It consists of the following components: `customerInfo`, `productDetails`, `startDatePicker`, `endDatePicker`.

 The `customerInfo` is used to display the selected customer's opening/closing balances and inventory change.
 The `productDetails` is used to display the selected product/part's opening/closing balances and transfer totals.
-The `startDatePicker` and `endDatePicker` are used to select a date range for the summary report.